-This unit provides crisis intervention and stabilization services to the community through a co-response model that includes a mental health professional and a CPD officer.
+This unit provides crisis intervention and stabilization services to the community through a co-response model that includes mental health professionals and CPD officers.
 The goal of the unit is to integrate effective, evidence-based crisis intervention services to the citizens of Carmel.
 Utilizing a "no-wrong door" to crisis response, the unit seeks to link citizens with needed resources in a compassionate manner.
+The unit also provides support for CPD through our Officer Wellness Program.